 Also, using third-party power supplies that aren’t certified by Apple could cause the battery to overheat.
 As we learned earlier, this heat has nowhere to dissipate, and now you have a cooked iPad.

 Do you play a lot of games on your iPad?
 Do you edit video or render graphics?
 Heck, do you binge on Netflix for hours at a time?
-If so, you could be causing processor exhaustion.
+If so, you could be causing processor exhaustion and the symptom is your iPad heating up.

 This happens when your iPad’s processor has been running at full capacity for a long time, and the heat build-up from all those firing circuits overwhelms the system.
 Remember, the iPad doesn’t have a fan like your computer.
 But it also lacks a dedicated GPU, which means the single processor onboard has to handle everything you throw at it.